Students

 Students and recent graduates on short-term physical mobility (blended mobility and doctoral short-term mobility)

-The base amounts of individual support are set as follows:
+The amounts of individual support are set as follows:

 Travel Support